 In order to set up an IVA, you need to find a licenced insolvency practitioner.
 You can find an insolvency practitioner through trusted websites, such as the Insolvency Service’s Insolvency Practitioner directory or being referred by a third party company.

 NDH Financial is a licensed insolvency practitioner that offers a simple way of setting up an IVA.
 Our initial assessment involves five questions: your estimated debt level, whether you’re behind on payments, your employment status, where you live, and your basic contact details so we can arrange a free IVA consultation with you.

 Once you have found a qualified insolvency practitioner, they will work with you to calculate an affordable payment plan to offer to your creditors.
 Depending on your circumstances, they may apply for an interim order through the courts to prevent creditors from taking action against you while you’re setting up the IVA, however, this does require you to pay the court application fee, before the IVA can proceed.

 The insolvency practitioner will then prepare a proposal for you, based on the information you have provided and tell you whether there is a reasonable prospect the creditors will accept it.
 The proposal will state that you agree to pay your creditors X amount over a certain time period.
 As touched on above, if more than 75% of the creditors agree to the IVA, the proposal is approved, and all of the creditors are bound to the IVA by law, even if they didn’t agree or actively voted against it.

-Thinking About Going Ahead with an IVA?
+Thinking About Applying For an IVA?